 I asked about receiving emails on board.
 Usually I’m happy to be off line, but of course I needed to be able to communicate with the vets.
 The ship’s own webmail was recommended, which had the advantage of being very reliable, but the disadvantage that I’d have to set up a ship email address.
 I was told come back in the morning to do this, at the one off charge of US$30.

 I slept well, but then I usually do on ships.
-I like the feel of the movement.
+I like the feel of the movement of being on water.

 After breakfast, I filled out the form for a ship webmail account.
 We had the mandatory zodiac briefing.
 My webmail account was available by the time this finished.
 As it was now 3pm UK time, I sent off an email to the vets to advise them of the new email address, and that anything sent to my regular address could not be read.